CNF 09 — Writing the Memoir: Standing on the Shoulders of Giants

 John W. Evans

 John W. Evans, Draper Lecturer of Creative Nonfiction and Former Stegner Fellow, StanfordJohn W. Evans is the author of three books.
 His latest, Should I Still Wish: A Memoir, was selected for the American Lives series.
-Young Widower: A Memoir won the River Teeth Literary Nonfiction Prize and a Foreword Reviews Indies Prize.
+Young Widower: A Memoir received the River Teeth Literary Nonfiction Prize and a Foreword INDIES.
 The Consolations: Poems was named the 2015 Peace Corps Writers Best Poetry Book.
-His work has appeared in Slate, The Missouri Review, Boston Review, ZYZZYVA, Poets & Writers, and The Best American Essays, and he is the author of the chapbooks No Season and Zugzwang.
+His work has appeared in Slate, The Missouri Review, Boston Review, Zyzzyva, Poets & Writers, and The Best American Essays.
+Evans is also the author of the chapbooks No Season and Zugzwang.

 Textbooks for this course: